 Oxycodone Rapid Detox Treatment

-There are several options for oxycodone dependency treatment, but regardless the path a person chooses, the first phase will always be detoxification.
-The Oxycodone rapid detox that offers the highest success rate is the inpatient one, where one is carefully monitored by an experienced medical professional.
+There are several options for oxycodone dependency treatment.
+Regardless of what path a person chooses, the first phase is detoxification.
+Oxycodone rapid detox offers the highest success rate of any detoxification.
+Also, patients have around the clock monitoring by a team of experienced medical professionals.

-The Waismann Method of Rapid Detox, has been one of the most successful detoxification centers in the last two decades.
-Thousands have flown from all over the world to undergo what is considered “the best Oxycodone Detox” available worldwide.
+The Waismann Method of Rapid Detox has been one of the most successful detoxification centers in the last two decades.
+Additionally, thousands of people have flown from all over the world to undergo “the best Oxycodone Detox” available worldwide.